vcasinha/RFBridge/README.md

 The bidirectional bridge between the two protocols.
 Repeats on one medium any code received on the other medium.

-Under development.
+In working state.
 Contributions are welcome.

 ## Concept
 To provide interaction between RF and MQTT as transparently as possible.